chadbaldwin/chadbaldwin.github.io/_posts/2020-12-30-only-update-rows-that-changed.md

 This is one of my favorite SQL tricks.

-Maybe you're building an ETL process, like loading a file, or maybe you need to pull data out of a table to work on it, and then push those changes back into the original table.
+Maybe you're building an ETL process, like loading a file, or need to compare two tables?
 How would you write that update?

 One of the daunting parts of writing updates, especially with a large number of columns, is figuring out which records actually changed, and only updating those records.